15 Reading Textbooks

 These may include:

-• Learning Objectives: listed at the beginning of the chapter.
-These help you to know right away what are the most important things in the chapter, and what you should focus on.
+- Learning Objectives:listed at the beginning of the chapter.
+These help you to know right away what the most important things in the chapter are, and what you should focus on.

-• Definitions and Glossaries: often, textbooks will highlight new words.
-These might be at the side of every page, the words might be in bold, or the textbook might include a glossary of key terms.
+- Definitions and Glossaries: often, textbooks will highlight new words.
+These might be at the side of a page, the words might be in bold, or the textbook might include a glossary of key terms.
 All of these are helpful with new vocabulary.

 Content from textbooks is often included on exams

-At NSCC, in most programs, you’re expected to spend time outside of scheduled class time to do independent studying, homework, or work on projects and assignments.
+In most programs at NSCC, you’re expected to spend time outside of scheduled class time to do independent studying, homework, or work on projects, and assignments.
 Most instructors will include questions from the textbook on tests and exams, and these things might not have been covered in class.
-If you only rely on your class notes, you might miss out on key concepts that you’ll need to know in your course.
+If you only rely on your class notes, you might miss key concepts that you’ll need to know in your course.

 You become a better reader by reading